DaveAldon/Sonarqube-with-Docker-and-M1-Macs/README.md

 docker run --platform linux/x86_64 sonarqube
 ```

-But surpsise, surprise, of course that doesn't work.
+But surprise, surprise, of course that doesn't work.
 You'll get a big error dump talking about Elasticsearch failing and other stuff:
 ```
 unable to install syscall filter java.lang.UnsupportedOperationException: seccomp unavailable: CONFIG_SECCOMP not compiled into kernel, CONFIG_SECCOMP and CONFIG_SECCOMP_FILTER are needed etc. etc.
 ```
-After further investigation, turns out this is something SonarQube isn't really working on, but there's [definitely requests](https://jira.sonarsource.com/browse/CPP-2882) for it.
+After further investigation, it turns out that this is something SonarQube isn't really working on, but there's [definitely requests](https://jira.sonarsource.com/browse/CPP-2882) for it.

 After SonarQube gave the simple response that "we don't support M1" another developer [created a solution](https://github.com/SonarSource/docker-sonarqube/issues/475).
 This was great, but after trying to pull down *mwizner*'s Docker, I got this error:
 ```